simonihmig/ember-loading/README.md

-ember-loading
+WIP: ember-loading
 ==============================================================================

-[Short description of the addon.]
+Not yet ready to be used for the general public! 😬

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v2.18 or above
+* Ember.js v3.6 or above
 * Ember CLI v2.13 or above